-Testimony submitted by Mayor James F. Kenney

-and Council President Darrell L. Clarke

-To the Pennsylvania State Senate Local Government Committee Hearing on the Philadelphia Beverage Tax
+Testimony submitted by Mayor James F. Kenney and Council President Darrell L. Clarke To the Pennsylvania State Senate Local Government Committee Hearing on the Philadelphia Beverage Tax

-Friday, June 23, 2017
+Tuesday, October 17, 2017

 In June 2016, after nearly four months of vigorous debate, Philadelphia City Council passed the Philadelphia Beverage Tax and Mayor Jim Kenney signed it into law.
 The tax was enacted to fund free, quality preschool education for children; expand community schools in high-needs neighborhoods; and Rebuild, a \$500 million capital improvement program for the City's parks, recreational centers, and libraries.
-While several funding alternatives were proposed and considered, an overwhelming majority of City Council determined that 1.5-cent-per-ounce tax on sugar-sweetened and artificially-sweetened soft drinks was the broadest, fairest funding option, especially in the light of the state's inability to provide significant additional funds for K-12 education or to expand pre-K across the Commonwealth.
+While several funding alternatives were proposed and considered, an overwhelming majority of City Council determined that 1.5-cent-per-ounce tax on sugar-sweetened and artificially-sweetened soft drinks was the broadest, fairest funding option.

 Philadelphians support the tax and the programs which it funds.
 Philadelphia's prominent community organizations have advocated for the tax, including but not limited to the African-American Chamber of Commerce of Pennsylvania, New Jersey and Delaware; the Philadelphia Opportunities Industrialization Center, or Philadelphia OIC; Ceiba; and Public Citizens for Children and Youth (PCCY).
 The tax has also been lauded by numerous public health organizations, including the American Heart Association, the American Medical Association, and the American Cancer Society Cancer Action Network.
-Such taxes are also rapidly growing in popularity across the country, with Cook County, San Francisco, and others passing similar levies shortly after Philadelphia became the first major city to do so.
+Such taxes are also rapidly growing in popularity across the country, with Oakland, San Francisco, and others passing similar levies shortly after Philadelphia became the first major city to do so.

-Despite the relentless opposition to the Philadelphia Beverage Tax by the beverage industry, the City is beginning to reap some of the intended benefits of the tax.
-To date, the tax has funded 2,000 pre-K seats and provided 4,500 neighborhood public school students and their families with community school supports at nine different schools.
+Despite relentless opposition from corporate interests, the City is beginning to reap some of the intended benefits of the tax.
+To date, the tax has funded 2,000 pre-K seats which served over 2,700 3- and 4-year-olds since January, and provided over 6,000 neighborhood public school students and their families with community school supports at 11 different schools.
 The benefits of these two programs are innumerable, particularly for low-income families.
 Of the families who enrolled in PHLpreK, the average income was \$31,776 annually.
 By enrolling their children in a free, safe, and stable childcare environment, many parents have been able to return to work.
 Additionally, our investments have created 250 new, living wage jobs through the PHLpreK program just since January, and allowed pre-K providers to increase wages for current staff.
 Investing in better staffing improves the quality of education and care for all children enrolled in participating providers, not just those in PHLpreK seats.
+Since the program's launch in January, 19 participating pre-K providers have earned new, high-quality scores in the state's STARS program.

 The economic benefits of PHLpreK extend beyond these newly created jobs.
 The program is positively impacting our local economy by creating tremendous growth opportunities for small businesses and driving commerce within the City.
-The programs rely heavily on the participation of women and minority-owned businesses, which comprise approximately 75% of our pre-K providers.
+The programs rely heavily on the participation of women- and minority-owned businesses, which comprise approximately two thirds of our pre-K providers.
 Nearly half of all providers have made facility enhancements that required hiring professional contractors.
 Further, studies show that pre-K providers and staff tend to spend their earnings locally.
 The positive impact of PHLpreK, driven by the tax, will continue to be felt in our local economy for years to come.